Knife Maker's Mark for Jay Fisher Knives

 A knife maker's name is everything.

 I get asked quite a bit about making knife sheaths for knives other than my own.
-There are a lot of knives out there, and a lot of them need good sheaths.
+In fact, this is one of the most often asked questions I get (read more on my "What I do and don't do" page) There are a lot of knives out there, and a lot of them need good sheaths.
 Whether for collection, hunting, professional, service, or military combat use, all knives need some type of reliable, worthwhile storage and carry medium.
 The volume of interest in this area demonstrates the universal and continual need for good knife sheaths.

 I don't make sheaths for knives other than my own.
 If I started this, I'm certain that I'd be swamped with work and could live out my career never making another knife, only sheaths!
-This is not what I do, however, so I only make sheaths that accompany my own knives.
-See my Services Offered page for details about what I do and don't do.
+This is not what I do, however, so I only make sheaths that accompany and are part my own knives.

 You might wonder why most makers, factories, or knife companies don't offer a worthwhile sheath to accompany the knife.
 Frankly, I don't know why, but you might ask them; after all, it's part of this tradecraft.
 It certainly is a need, and any makers of the modern knife should be able to provide a suitable, commensurate and even superior sheath considering today's knowledge, manufacturing methods, and technology.